Zoloft Side Effects: Can Sertraline Cause Insomnia, Nausea or Pain?

 Severe Long-Term Syndromes Associated with Zoloft

 Serotonin Syndrome is a condition that may occur in patients on Zoloft medication.
-The condition is greatly influenced by sertraline interactions with the drugs like marijuana.
+The condition is greatly influenced by interactions like sertraline and marijuana.
 Its presentation varies in severity from mild, barely-perceptible symptoms to very severe, life-threatening symptoms.

 Serotonin syndrome occurs due to excessive serotonin in the body which causes autonomic instability, altered mental status, and neuromuscular dysfunction.
 Symptoms of serotonin toxicity may include confusion, coma, agitation, delirium, hypertension, tachycardia, flushing, vomiting, diarrhea, tremor, Zoloft neck pain, convulsion.
 Severe serotonin syndrome may cause acute kidney injury, acute liver failure, metabolic acidosis, diffuse intravascular coagulation and eventually death.